gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 ## Step 11: Add a navigation menu

-We can use component shadowing one more time to add a basic navigation menu.
+Implementing component shadowing one more time to add a basic navigation menu can be an option.
 You can read more about [creating dynamic navigation menus](/docs/creating-dynamic-navigation/) in the docs.

 Add a `menuLinks` array to `gatsby-config.js`